-About the Farm
+About The Farm

 LOL Flower Farm is owned and operated by Amy & Jaret Knickerbocker.
 We were farmers independently and met at a farmers’ market.
-Amy was pedaling her petals and Jaret was selling his beef.
-Our booths just happened to be next to each other.
+Amy was pedaling her petals and Jaret was slingin’ his steaks, and our booths just happened to be next to each other.
 2014 was a very wet summer in upstate NY – so we had an abysmal sales season – BUT – plenty of time to get to know each other.
 Amy asked Jaret out on a date, repeatedly; and the answer was always “I have to make hay” – well, not being a cattle farmer (then), and not understanding that it wasn’t akin to “I have to wash my hair,” I gave up.
 But, then, a couple weeks later, he says, “so, what about that music festival?”

 The rest is history as they say.
 We had an amazing first date hiking the waterfalls at Hi-Tor and then going to the Middlesex Music Festival.
 (I’ll spare you the gory details of me ending up in the hospital for stitches at 2am but certainly a memorable day!)
 Two years later we were married and, well, here we are, growing flowers and raising beef cattle!
 Pure Bliss! (if you have a sense of humor – LOL!)